chadkluck/serverless-sam-8ball-example/README.md

 One of the reasons it is bad practice to give your resource a name in a template is that you can't deploy the same template twice as there would be name conflicts.
 In the `sam-8ball-test` and `sam-8ball-prod` example, if we were to have given our resources names in the template the `sam-8ball-prod` deployment would have failed because there would be a naming conflict.

 One way to get past that is to pass a parameter for `Stage` and `ProjectID` and incorporate that into your resource names.
-This is what CodeStar does and you can use any organizational naming conventions in the Project ID.
+You can use any organizational naming conventions in the Project ID.

 For now though, we'll let CloudFormation name them.
 Just know that as you develop real applications and if you have a need to change resource names, you can.